Please be advised that from April 2019, Thanet District Council intends to commence Memorial Stability Testing in St John’s Cemetery, Margate.

 No, you can choose not to reinstate the memorial and the memorial will be set so far into the ground.
 However, if this poses an additional risk or a trip hazard, as a last resort, the memorial may need to be removed.

 Can I repair my own memorial?

-No, all memorials must be repaired by a fully qualified stonemason who will submit an application for repair to this office.
+No, all memorials must be repaired by a fully qualified stonemason who will submit an application to this office.
 This application will need to be signed by the person owning the burial rights and will detail the repairs being made.
 A list of local stonemasons has been provided on the back of this leaflet.

 What happens if I am not the owner of the burial rights?

 You will need to contact the crematorium office and request an information pack for transferring the ownership.

 How much will the repairs cost, to bring the memorial up to the required standard?